 Cats are a characteristic element of the city.
 Apparently, there are about 20,000 of them in Reykjavik and the surrounding area!
 Most of them have their loving homes, but they spend time outside during the day roaming the streets of the capital city.
 Many of them are eager to approach people, hoping that they will get some food or at least cuddles, so it will be an additional attraction for all cat lovers.

 We had a ground floor apartment in Reykjavik.
 Once we left the window ajar and when we returned home we found a cat inside our flat.
 Since she was a sweetheart, we “accidentally” left the window open some more times.
 This way the cat named Sola started to visit us every morning.

 Another symbol of Reykjavik.
-It is a the street leading to the Hallgrimskirkja church which has a colorful rainbow painted on the surface.
+It is a street leading to the Hallgrimskirkja church which has a colourful rainbow painted on the surface.
 Cool place for photos 🙂

 Reykjavik is full of street art.
-Interesting murals can be found on many buildings in the center and outside.
-Additional attraction when walking around the city during quarantine.
+Interesting murals can be found on many buildings in the centre and outside.
+An additional attraction when walking around the city during quarantine.
 If you can’t find them try Google Maps.
 Some of them are marked.